greencardamom/WaybackMedic/README.md

 Source
 ========
+Nim 0.13.1
 GNU Awk 4.1

-The core functionality is medic.awk.
+The core functionality is medic.nim.

 driver.awk "drives" (executes) medic, which in turn is executed by GNU Parallel in batches